szelongq/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your HeRon.

 4. Start the app.
-   1. If you are using Windows, you can place HeRon in your desktop or any other folder, then double-click on the app icon.
+   1. If you are using Windows, you can double-click on HeRon.jar in the folder you used in Step 3.
    2. If you are using MacOS or Linux, open up your terminal and navigate to the folder containing HeRon.
 Use the command ```java -jar HeRon.jar``` to start up the app.

 5. The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>